DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged backup 3.md

 The Castle Keeper is encouraged to bolster or reduce monster stats and numbers to appropriately challenge the player characters.
 Hit Point totals are suggested values open to CK modification.

-**Ape, carnivorous** (This creature's vital stats are Level 4(d10), HP 23, AC 15, MV 30 ft., 30 ft. climb, disposition neutrality.
+**Ape, carnivorous** (This creature's vital stats are Level 4(d10), HP 23, AC 15, MV 30 ft., 30 ft. climb, disposition neutral.
 Its saves are physical.
 It attacks with two fist smashes that deliver 1d4 damage each, and it can also deliver an overbearing attack at the same time.
 If both fist attacks are successful, a grappling attack is allowed that, if successful, causes an additional 2d4 damage.
 Once an opponent is grappled, hugging damage continues until the character makes a successful strength save.
 This creature has a natural ability to hide, thus +5 to all hide checks, and receives a +3 to all surprise checks.
 XP: 80+4)

 **Bandit:** (This creature’s vital stats are Level 1(d8), HP 4, AC 13, MV 30 ft., disposition neutral/evil.
 It wears studded leather armor and carries a battle axe, a short bow with six arrows, and 1d6 sp.
 XP: 5+1.)